raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 14. If you have 200 micro-services in your clusters, how do you manage security of each one?
 How do you avoid toil?

     Answer: RBAC is the answer.
 You define roles.
 And you place subjects in those roles.
 Each role then will have access to X Y Z etc. This is really no different than AWS or AD.

+Managing the security of 200 microservices in a Kubernetes cluster can be a challenging task.
+Here are some best practices to manage the security of each microservice and avoid toil:

+Use RBAC: As mentioned in the previous answer, RBAC can be used to control access to Kubernetes resources.
+By defining roles and permissions for each microservice, you can ensure that only authorized users have access to the microservice and its resources.

+Use Kubernetes Network Policies: Network policies can be used to control the traffic flow between microservices.
+By defining network policies, you can ensure that only authorized microservices have access to each other.

+Use Kubernetes Secrets: Secrets can be used to store sensitive information such as passwords, API keys, and certificates.
+By using Kubernetes secrets, you can ensure that sensitive information is stored securely and only authorized microservices have access to it.

+Use Container Images from Trusted Sources: Ensure that container images used for microservices are obtained from trusted sources and are scanned for vulnerabilities before deploying them to the cluster.

+Use Automation: Use automation tools such as Kubernetes Operators and GitOps to manage the deployment and configuration of microservices.
+By automating the deployment and configuration process, you can avoid manual errors and ensure consistency across the cluster.

+Use Logging and Monitoring: Use logging and monitoring tools to track the activity of each microservice and identify any security issues or anomalies.
+This can help in detecting security threats early and taking appropriate action to mitigate them.

+By following these best practices, you can manage the security of each microservice in a Kubernetes cluster and avoid toil.
+Additionally, it's important to regularly review and update the security measures as the microservices and the cluster evolve over time.

 ## .